Marika Koroibete

 Marika Koroibete (born 26 July 1992) is a dual-code international rugby league and rugby union footballer.
-He plays for the Australia national rugby union team, and plays as a winger for Japanese rugby union club the Saitama Wild Knights.
+He played for the Australia national rugby union team, and currently plays for the Ospreys.

 Koroibete previously played rugby league for the Melbourne Storm and Wests Tigers in the NRL, and was a member of the Fiji national rugby league team.

 Early years

 Born in Naraiyawa, Fiji, Koroibete grew up on a remote family farm.
 Koroibete started his career playing for Nasinu Secondary School in rugby union in Fiji.